 Five decades of the International African Arts Festival

-The festival began in Brooklyn in the early 1970s, in the same wave of cultural self-assertion that produced Black studies departments and pan-African bookshops across the United States.
+The festival began in Brooklyn in the early 1970s.
+It rose in the same wave of cultural pride that produced Black studies departments and pan-African bookshops across the United States.

 Fifty-five years on, it has outlived most of its contemporaries.
-The organisers describe it as a gathering that honours the richness, diversity, music, art, fashion and traditions of African culture through community and celebration.
+The organisers describe it as a gathering that honours the richness, diversity, music, art, fashion and traditions of African culture.

 For a first-time visitor, the effect is a compressed tour of a continent.
 Ghanaian kente sits beside Malian mudcloth; a drum circle competes with a spoken-word stage.